Skip to content

 It’s a convenient way to pay for larger expenses like accommodations, restaurant meals, and shopping.
 It’s worth noting that bills are subject to card transaction fees of up to 3%

-Smaller vendors and shops in more remote areas rarely accept card payments.
-Limited internet issues pose a problem for card transactions.
-For these reasons, most Ghanaians still pay with cash.
+Smaller vendors and shops in more remote areas rarely accept card payments, and limited internet access also hinders card transactions.
+For these reasons, most Ghanaians still pay with Ghanaian cedi (GHS).

 Friendly tip: before you head off on your adventure, it’s a good idea to inform your bank about your travel plans.